7 Top Dividend Stocks to Buy Now

 Medical Properties Trust, Inc. (NYSE:MPW)

-The REIT’s upcoming $0.26 quarterly dividend payout is 4% higher than the $0.25 dividend amount from the previous period.
-This upcoming payout amount corresponds to a $1.06 annual dividend and currently yields 5.7%.
-While 11% lower than the REIT’s own 6.42% average yield over the last five years, Medical Properties Trust’s current yield is nearly double the 2.96% average yield of the Financial sector and more than 5% above the 3.79% yield average of the Health Care Facilities REITs industry segment.
+The REIT’s upcoming $0.27 quarterly dividend payout is 5.9% higher than its dividend amount this period last year.
+This upcoming payout amount corresponds to a $1.08 annual dividend and currently yields 5.2%.
+While lower than the REIT’s own 6.42% average yield over the last five years, Medical Properties Trust’s current yield is nearly double the 2.96% average yield of the Financial sector and still above the 3.79% yield average of the Health Care Facilities REITs industry segment.

 7 Top Dividend Stocks to Buy Now: #4